Kjjustin/DigiFarmer/README.md

 - This project is licensed under the MIT License.

 ## Contact
-- For questions, contact K J Justin.
+For queries or suggestions, reach out to [K J Justin](https://github.com/Kjjustin/DigiFarmer/issues).